shadab4150/Disaster-post-classification-NLP/README.md

 The author explicitly uses the word “ABLAZE” but means it metaphorically.
 This is clear to a human right away, especially with the visual aid.
 But it’s less clear to a machine.

-* In this project I  build a machine learning model that predicts which posts are about real disasters and which one’s aren’t.
+* In this project I  build a deep learning model that classifies which posts are about real disasters and which one’s aren’t.

 * **Disclaimer: The dataset for this model contains text that may be considered profane, vulgar, or offensive.**
 ### Acknowledgments